 1978 bumper brackets.
 These also unbolt from the car.

 Extra 1978 bumper brackets removed for cleaner rear look.

 The extra bracket off.
 It came off easy on one side but a major pain on the other.

 The centre chrome section off.
 Note the holes that need covered.

 Because of the construction there was quite a bit of rust staining from the brackets and extra chrome bit on the rear bumper.

 Fortunately it cleaned up pretty well with some soap water and steel wool.

 The front bumper was pretty decent except some over spray brown paint.

-I bought six carriage style bolts like this to cap off the rear bumper.
-One mine the threads went all the way up to the bolt head.
-I still needed a thicker washer to seat the nut flatly.
-Polished stainless steel has been recommended over chrome to me.
+I bought six carriage style bolts like this to cap off the holes in the rear bumper.
+On mine the threads went all the way up to the bolt head so I still needed a thicker washer to seat the nut flatly.
+Polished stainless steel bolts were recommended over chrome.